 Pack multi-functional items

 Prioritize items that can serve multiple functions, for example sandals that can be used as walking shoes or a towel that you can use like blanket.
 Your smartphone can also be used to read guidebooks, maps or even novels.

 Lighten your wallet

 Remove unnecessary things from your wallet such as library or membership cards for the gym.
 An even better way is to just carry a smallish coin purse that can hold your credit card, some cash and your driver’s license.

-This post proudly sponsored by this awesome company for landscaping Caledonia, WI.
+This post proudly sponsored by this awesome substance abuse treatment center.
 Thanks for your support of this blog!